Indiandude123/HMM-Sailboat-Grid/README.md

 # Hidden Markov Model Project

-This project involves various implementations and analysis of Hidden Markov Models (HMMs).
-The project includes code for decoding, likelihood estimation, sampling sequences, and parameter learning for an HMM-based system.
-Additionally, scripts for plotting results, computing distances, and visualizing sensor probabilities are provided.
+This project implements Hidden Markov Models (HMMs) for simulating and estimating the trajectory of a sailboat in a 15x15 grid world.
+The sailboat's motion is influenced by random wind, and its position is detected by noisy sensors placed at the grid's corners.
+The project includes sampling state trajectories, likelihood estimation using the Forward algorithm, trajectory decoding via the Viterbi algorithm, and learning transition and emission matrices using the Baum-Welch algorithm.

 ## Directory Structure